 Arizona’s Nutrition Assistance program, previously known as “food stamps,” can help you buy nutritious food from local stores and supermarkets.
 The Nutrition Assistance program provides you with a electronic benefits transfer card, similar to a debit card, that is loaded each month with funds for food purchases.
-The amount of your benefit depends on both your income and family size.
+In Arizona the EBT card is called the Quest Card, and the amount of your benefit depends on both your income and family size.

 Foods Prepared at Home

 While there are few restrictions on the types of groceries that you can buy with food stamps, the program restricts purchases to food intended for preparation outside the store.
 For example, many grocery store delis offer sandwiches or hot food items for carry out or eating right in the store.
-You cannot purchase these pre-made, pre-cooked items with your Arizona Nutrition Assistance benefits.
+You usually cannot purchase these or other types of hot food with food stamps.

 Seeds and Plants